jhinkey/liferay-docs/discover/deployment/articles/06-upgrading-liferay/02-preparing-for-upgrade.markdown

 using to its latest version for your installation.
 Before proceeding with the upgrade, troubleshoot any issues regarding these apps.

-## Step 2: Remove Duplicate Web Content Structure Field Names](id=step-2-remove-duplicate-field-names-in-web-content-structures)
+## Step 2: Remove Duplicate Web Content Structure Field Names [](id=step-2-remove-duplicate-web-content-structure-field-namesidstep-2-remove-du)

 If you've used Web Content Management extensively, you might have structures whose field names aren't unique.
 You must